bersavosh/GC_cat/README.md

 ## Updating:
 The catalog is being maintained and updated intermittently.
 These updates are automatically applied to the catalog files (`gc_cat.fits` and `gc_cat.txt`).
 You can either check the repository every once in a while to see when was the last update applied or you can set `online = True` in the CL module so it will automatically use the online copy of the catalog instead of a local copy.

+Note that updates (e.g., replacing an already reported measurement by a newer measurement based on a deeper study) are always explained in the "notes" column in the catalog.
+If there is no note, the values are from the three catalogs mentioned above.

-## Contact:
+## Contact/disclaimer:
-If you have questions/suggestion, feel free to contact [me](https://bersavosh.github.io/).
+**Contact** If you have questions/suggestion, feel free to contact [me](https://bersavosh.github.io/).

+**Disclaimer** This catalog does not contain any original data at the moment, and it is based on published results in various publications.
+If you find this catalog useful, please make sure to cite the original references, and if possible acknowlege use of this repository.